top of page

 Noach

 Noach was the tzaddik (righteous one) of his generation.
-The righteousness of Noach is a subject of considerable debate among the rabbis, since Scripture uses the qualifier “in his generation.”
+The righteousness of Noach is a subject of considerable debate among the rabbis since Scripture uses the qualifier “in his generation.”
 One opinion says he was a righteous person, but the other says it he was only relatively righteous when compared to the people of his generation.
 They say that if he lived in the days of Abraham, he would not have been an outstanding tzaddik.
-Despite the fact that Noach was a “preacher of righteousness”[2], the real contrast between two lies in the fact that Abraham interceded for Sodom and Gomorrah, whereas Noach did not pray for his generation.
-This teaches us that it is not enough to merely “preach” the word to people, but we also must pray and intercede for our generation.
+Despite the fact that Noach was a “preacher of righteousness”[2], the real contrast between the two lies in the fact that Abraham interceded for Sodom and Gomorrah, whereas Noach did not pray for his generation.
+This teaches us that it is not enough to merely “preach” the word to people; we also must pray and intercede for our generation.
 Although Noach did not merit to pray for his generation, he nonetheless became the instrument of God’s salvation, as Genesis says,

 וְנֹחַ מָצא חֵן בְּעֵינֵי יי